-- the eastern Australian climate indirectly by modulating both the magnitude and frequency of ENSO impacts (Power et al., 1999b; Kiem et al., 2003; Verdon et al., 2004b; Cai and Cowan, 2009).
+Interactions between climate processes have also been demonstrated between drivers operating on decadal and inter-annual time scales.
+The IPO/PDO regulates the eastern Australian climate indirectly by modulating both the magnitude and frequency of ENSO impacts (Power et al., 1999b; Kiem et al., 2003; Verdon et al., 2004b; Cai and Cowan, 2009).
 When the IPO/PDO is in a warm phase, the relationship between ENSO and Australian rainfall is weakened, while it is strengthened during the cool phase (Power et al., 1999a).
-The greatest effect of this modulation is a magnified cool phase (power et al., 1999a).
-The greatest effect of this modulation is a magnified - 10 response of rainfall and streamflow to La Niña events during a cool IPO/PDO phase.
-During the cool (i.e. negative) IPO/PDO phase, wet events are likely to be wetter and more frequent than during a neutral or warm IPO/PDO phase, elevating flood risk in the MDB (Kiem et al., 2003; Verdon et al., 2004b).
-Conversely, during the warm (i.e. positive) IPO/PDO phase wet events are less frequent and not as wet as they are dur- - 15 ing the IPO/PDO cool phase which results in an increased risk of drought across the MDB and other parts of eastern Australian (Kiem and Franks, 2004; Verdon-Kidd and Kiem, 2009a).
+The greatest effect of this modulation is a magnified response of rainfall and streamflow to La Niña events during a cool IPO/PDO phase.
+During the cool (i.e., negative) IPO/PDO phase, wet events are likely to be wetter and more frequent than during a neutral or warm IPO/PDO phase, elevating flood risk in the MDB (Kiem et al., 2003; Verdon et al., 2004b).
+Conversely, during the warm (i.e., positive) IPO/PDO phase wet events are less frequent and not as wet as they are during the IPO/PDO cool phase which results in an increased risk of drought across the MDB and other parts of eastern Australian (Kiem and Franks, 2004; Verdon-Kidd and Kiem, 2009a).

 Given the temporal fluctuations in the relationships between the major climate drivers, further work is needed to understand the mechanisms that cause these fluctuations and how they impact on regional climates, such as the MDB.
-The long-term variations could stem from random variations (Kestin et al., 1998), interactions with unknown climate processes on numerous time scales (Power et al., 1999a), other external forcings (Meehl et al., 2006), or a combination of all or some of these.
-Also unclear at this stage is how large-scale climate processes such as ENSO, Indian Ocean SSTs,
+The long-term variations could stem from random variations